Skip to main content

 It speaks to a tension between a program’s stated intent ∞ to enhance well-being ∞ and its functional impact on individual privacy and rights.
 The core of this issue resides in understanding that our health data is not a monolithic entity; it is governed by a constellation of laws, each with a distinct purpose and field of view.

 Imagine these laws as three different specialists evaluating your health.
-HIPAA is the records administrator, focused intently on the protocols of how your is stored, who can access it, and how it is transmitted.
+HIPAA is the records administrator, focused intently on the protocols of how your health information is stored, who can access it, and how it is transmitted.
 Its primary function is to secure your data against unauthorized release.

 However, the analysis does not end there.
 The ADA specialist steps in with a different mandate.
 This specialist is concerned with equity and access.
 The ADA examines whether the wellness program is truly voluntary and whether it discriminates against individuals with disabilities.